 The Cafe de Arte is on a side street in the Historical District and traffic is thin this Sunday morning around seven.

 There is a bookcase near a corner of the dining area where browsers find books to go with their eggs.
 Displayed art, done by local folks, portray agrarian scenes and stylized portraits of life in Nicaragua.
 A Trip Adviser sticker on a merchandising case tells me I am not the first to patronize this eatery.

-A couple enter after I have been here ten minutes, and then another older gentleman shuffles in and takes a chair with a view out the front door.
+A couple enter after I have been here about ten minutes, and then another older gentleman shuffles in and takes a chair with a view out the front door.

-In this place where horse drawn carriages clatter on the streets outside, couples to do what they normally like to do.
+In this place where horse drawn carriages clatter on the streets outside, couples do what they normally like to do.
 The old gentleman looks at his phone and connects to wifi.
 He has seen changes in his lifetime and one of the worst is not being able to walk without fear of falling.

 Home bases and food are two things I settle on first in a new place.
 If I have a good home base and have a good place to eat, I am most of the way to my nirvana.

 My Denver omelet in Granada, it turns out,tastes the same in Nicaragua as it does in Denver.